STAR clients building community relationships through service.

 The need for Assistance

-Typically, convicted felons are released from prison with $40 in "gate money" and the clothes on their back.
+Typically, people with felony convictions are released from prison with $40 in "gate money" and the clothes on their back.
 They are usually required to remain in the county of their first conviction until their parole period has been completed.
 After years of having virtually every aspect of their life under the control of others, basic living can be daunting.

 Family and old friends may have enabled them along the path that landed them in institution, so their support is sometimes non-existent or more problematic than helpful.
 With limited choices, many who want a better life simply do not succeed, re-offend, and return to prison.
 The cost to them and to society is enormous.